Fra-Tsuna/human-aware-robot-planning/README.md

 python3 planning/prepare_gpt_inputs.py
 ```

-Since readers cannot test the system on real vineyards like the CANOPIES domain, we provided some scripts and tests that can executed to mimic the behaviour of the robot in the field (sas_plan_adapted).
+Since readers cannot test the system on real vineyards, we provided some scripts and tests that can executed to mimic the behaviour of the robot in the field (sas_plan_adapted).

 To mimic the interaction of the human asking questions about the robot's actions, run
 ```